Hello dear smoothie lovers! ☺️

 Place the jar in the fridge for some hours or, even better, overnight.
 You can keep chia pudding in the fridge for up to two days.

-Why this smoothie is good for you:
+Why my Layered Banana Pear Chia Pudding is good for you:

 - Chia seeds are a whole grain food and are naturally gluten-free.
 Despite their tiny size, chia seeds are among the most nutritious foods on the planet.
 They are high in Omega-3 and Omega-6, and also contain mucin, strontium, Vitamins A, B, E, and D, and minerals including sulphur, iron, iodine, magnesium, manganese, niacin, thiamine, and they are a rich source of anti-oxidants.